 Set this option to Yes to enable Advanced Configuration and Power Interface (ACPI) BIOS for an ACPI-aware operating system.
-The settings are Yes or No.

 Power Management/APM

 Set this option to Enabled to enable the chipset power management and APM (Advanced Power Management) features.
 The settings are Enabled or Disabled.